NTU-ICG/Drone-3D/README.md

 # Drone-3D
-This is the official repository for the CVPR UG2+ Challenge 2024 Track 5- Drone 3D Detection Track.
+This is the official repository for the CVPR UG2+ Challenge 2024 Track 5- Drone 3D Detection Track [https://cvpr2024ug2challenge.github.io/rules24_t5.html].

 If you are interested in our work, please consider giving us a star.

 Terminal 1
 ```